Faith is for more than Sunday

 Jane has spent most of her working life as part of the Probation Service.

-Anna grew up in the Methodist Church and is now CEO at Camcycle, a membership charity based in Cambridge working for strong, healthy, sustainable communities in the region through increased levels of cycling.
+Anna grew up in the Methodist Church and is now CEO at Camcycle, a membership charity based in Cambridge working for strong, healthy, sustainable communities through cycling.

 Charles is Professor of French and Co-Chair of the Faculty of Modern and Medieval Languages and Linguistics at the University of Cambridge.
-Charles is also a member of the Methodist Heritage Committee and chairs the Archives and Records Advisory Group for the Church.
-He is also one of those working to co-ordinate how the Church should consider reparations for slavery.
+He is also a member of the Methodist Heritage Committee and one of those working to co-ordinate how the Church should consider reparations for slavery.

 Izzy has just completed a master’s degree in data and artificial intelligence and is about to start working as a project coordinator for a virtual reality project that helps people overcome speech anxiety.